 2. What are your plans?

-Planning an outdoor shoot?
-Do you have a backup plan if it rains?
-An all important step to consider.
+- Do you have a backup plan if it rains?

-Perhaps you have a deadline in mind.
-Do you have a print date or tight schedule?
+- Do you have a deadline?
+Perhaps a print date or schedule.
 Does your team need these images before they can work on the next part of the project?
-Let the photographer know.

 3. Where will the images be used?